music-encoding/guidelines/_guidelines-v3/01-shared/03-sharedTextualElements/06-sharedBibliographicCitations.md

 as a hypertext reference to an external electronic resource.
 In addition, other related bibliographic items may be described or referenced using the {% include link elem="relatedItem" %} element.

-{% include plainExample.html example="examples/shared/shared-sample012.xml" valid="true" version=page.version %}
+{% include mei example="shared/shared-sample012.xml" valid="true" %}
 Please consult {% include link id="sharedNamesNumbersDates" %} and {% include link id="namesDates" %} for
 more information about recording the names and dates frequently found in bibliographic citations.